Gravel Driveway Potholes

 A better short-term fix is to dig out the soft material at the bottom of the pothole, let it dry, fill with clean crushed stone, and compact it by hand or with a plate tamper.
 This lasts longer because you're replacing the soft base, but it only fixes one spot at a time — and it does nothing about the drainage pattern sending water to that spot in the first place.

 We don't fill potholes one at a time.
-We regrade the entire driveway to eliminate the drainage pattern that caused them.
-Our Ruckus Rake — a purpose-built gravel recovery tool — pulls scattered and displaced stone back into place, rebuilds crown to a proper 3% slope, and reclaims material that's been pushed to the edges over the years.
+We regrade the whole driveway to remove the drainage pattern that caused them.
+The Ruckus Rake pulls scattered and displaced stone back into place, rebuilds crown, and reclaims material that has been pushed to the edges over the years.

-We use 5 specialized implements where a typical contractor uses 1.
 After the Ruckus Rake reshapes the surface, we compact the full driveway so the stone locks together and resists displacement.
-GPS-precision measurement verifies that every section of the driveway drains to the edges — no more low spots collecting water and turning into next month's potholes.
+Final grade checks confirm that each section drains to the edges — no more low spots collecting water and turning into next month's potholes.

 For driveways that have lost significant material over the years, we add the right gradation of stone on top of the corrected base and compact it as a finished surface.
 The difference between a tailgate dump of gravel and what we do is the same as the difference between throwing paint at a wall and actually painting the house — preparation and method matter more than material.